durandom/a-coding-team/README.md

 2. Update your role's `active_assignments.md` with new progress
 3. Add the current timestamp to the "Last Updated" field for any modified tasks
 4. Update the document header timestamp (e.g., "Last Modified: 2025-04-02 14:30")
-5. Move completed tasks to your role's `completed.md`
+5. Mark completed tasks in your role's `backlog.md` with a "Completed" status
 6. Pull new tasks from your role's `backlog.md` as needed

 If your work creates tasks for another role: